anynines/a9s-cli-v2/Readme.md

     a9s delete pg instance --name sample-pg-cluster

+## Applying a SQL File to a Service Instance

+Uploading a SQL file, executing it using `psql` and deleting the file can be done with:

+    a9s pg apply --file /path/to/sql/file --instance-name sample-pg-cluster

+Use `--yes` to skip the confirmation prompt.

+    a9s pg apply --file /path/to/sql/file --instance-name sample-pg-cluster --yes

+Use `--no-delete` to leave the file in the pod:

+    a9s pg apply --file /path/to/sql/file --instance-name sample-pg-cluster --no-delete

 ## Creating a Backup of a Service Instance

     a9s create pg backup --name sample-pg-cluster-backup-1 -i sample-pg-cluster-1